11 Best Van Generators For Boondocking

 What Size Van Generator Do I Need?

 What size van generator you need depends on how you plan to use it.
-To determine the best size for you requires some simple math.
+Determining the best size for your usage needs requires some simple math.

 While you are able to use a van generator to power an AC unit, you’ll need a fairly large generator.
 Typically a 3,000 watt generator is required, but check the manufacturers ratings for your AC unit.

-I have an RV AC on my van and power it with a 3,000 watt inverter.
+I have an RV AC unit in my van and power it with a 3,000 watt inverter.

-However, camper vans in hot climates who rely on AC can carry a van generator in order to operate their AC, or other power hungry appliances.
+However, camper vans in hot climates who rely on AC consistently can carry a van generator in order to operate their AC unit, or other power hungry appliances.

 In general, a van generator is not the primary power source for most overlanding vans.